Issai Schur: Emigration

 Schur found himself lonely after the flight of many of his students and the expulsion of renowned scientists from his previous place of work.
 Only Dr. Helmut Grunsky had been friendly to him, as Schur reported in the late thirties to his expatriate student Max Menachem Schiffer.
 The Gestapo was everywhere.
 Since Schur had announced to his wife his intentions to commit suicide in case of a summons to the Gestapo, in the summer of 1938 his wife took his letters, and with them a summons from the Gestapo, sent Issai Schur to a relaxing stay in a home outside of Berlin and went with medical certificate allowing her to meet the Gestapo in place of her husband.
 There they flatly asked why they were still staying in Germany.
 But there were economic obstacles to the planned emigration: emigrating Germans had a pre-departure Reich Flight Tax to pay, which was a quarter of their assets.
 Now Schur's wife had inherited a mortgage on a house in Lithuania, which because of the Lithuanian foreign exchange determination could not be repaid.
 On the other hand, Schur was forbidden to default or leave the mortgage to the German Reich.
 Thus the Schurs lacked cash and cash equivalents.
 Finally, the missing sum of money was somehow supplied, and to this day it does not seem to be clear who were the donors.

 Schur was able to leave Germany in early 1939.
 His health, however, was already severely compromised.
 He traveled in the company of a nurse to his daughter in Bern, where his wife also followed a few days later.
 There they remained for several weeks and then emigrated to Palestine.
 Two years later, on his 66th birthday, on 10 January 1941, he died in Tel Aviv of a heart attack.

 Work

-Schur continued the work of his teacher Frobenius with many important works for group theory and representation theory.
-In addition, he published important results and elegant proofs of known results in almost all branches of classical algebra and number theory.
-His collected works are proof of this.
-There, his work on the theory of integral equations and infinite series can be found.
+Schur continued the work of his teacher Frobenius in group theory and representation theory.
+He also published results across several areas of classical algebra and number theory.
+His collected works include research on integral equations and infinite series.